Example: Cleaning up a CSV file

 def clean_csv_data(filename)

-# Read the entire file and remove any extra newlines
+# Read the whole file and get rid of any extra newlines

 raw_data = File.read(filename).gsub(/\r\n?/, "\n").strip